CHOOSING THE RIGHT GENERATOR FOR HOME USE

 Two 120V 20A outlets and one 12 VDC 10 amp outlet.
 Runs 10 hours at 50% load on 20lb BBQ tank (not included).

 Note that a portable genset is intended to be hooked up to your appliances via extension cords.
 If you want to connect it to your home wiring to energize lights, wall outlets and other hard-wired devices, and you are on grid, the safest way to do it is by installing a transfer system.
-In an emergency there are other connection options
+In an emergency there are other connection methods

 The above review is based solely on the analysis of the model's characteristics and prices.
 Although these models have generally positive user reviews at Amazon, no attempt was made to determine their actual reliability and customer service.
 All the information here is provided "AS IS